fallingleavesz/fa22-cs161-project2/README.md

 To run the test case, go to the client_test directory of the checked out repository, run `go test`.

-I'm currently document my project design, and will upload it in a few days.
+For my project design, please check Design.md

 For project requirement, please refer to https://fa22.cs161.org/proj2/.